Jiayi-Hui/Dify-Retrieval-test/README.md

 # Dify Retrieval Test

-This repository contains the analysis code and data for testing Dify's retrieval capabilities.
+This repository contains the analysis code and data for testing Dify's retrieval precision and robustness.

 ## Project Structure